Petrol Engine Options

 The modular design of the Hydra-Matic 6L90E is shared with variants rated for different torque levels to accommodate various engines and vehicle applications.
 All versions share a unique output gearset configuration that enables it a wider range of ratios than a conventional planetary gearset automatic transmission.
 This allows the transmission to be tailored for optimal fuel economy while delivering excellent acceleration traits.
 The wide overall ratio spread of 6.04:1 allows a “steep” first gear, as well as a very “tall” overdrive top gear for low-rpm highway cruising.

-The heavy-duty T56 Super Magnum Manual Transmission
+The heavy-duty T56 Super Magnum 6-speed Manual Transmission

 The T56 is a high-torque capacity TREMEC six-speed manual transmission designed for custom, retro-fit installations with Chevrolet Performance crate engines such as LT1 and LT4.
 Brute strength – featuring a 700 lb.-ft. maximum torque capacity, the T56 has an exterior case similar to the fourth-generation F-body transmission.
 The T56 also includes stronger, high-capacity gear sets, input shaft and output shaft used in the TREMEC TR6060.